IpshitaSingh/Vonder/README.md

 # Vonder
-Vonder is a community platform that matches you with a volunteering partner with similar interest nearby you using artificial intelligence.
+Vonder is a community platform that matches you with a volunteering partner with similar interests nearby you, using machine learning artificial intelligence.